JCKodel/my_own_mvvm_with_dependency_injection_blackjack_and_hookers/README.md

 }

 // A widget that creates and manages the ViewModel.
 It contains
-// some nice methods, such as initializeEarlyState or dispose. final class AuthenticationView extends ViewWidget<AuthViewModel> {
+// some nice methods, such as initState or dispose. final class AuthenticationView extends ViewWidget<AuthViewModel> {
   const AuthenticationView({super.key});